F9: Grants and Partnerships for Safe, Clean Water, Flood Protection and Environmental Stewardship*

 On June 24, 2025, the Board awarded 13 standard grants for a total of $1,837,616.
 Valley Water is working with grantees to draft and finalize grant agreements for execution.

-The FY26 Standard Grant Cycle will be announced in late 2025 and is expected to open in early 2026.
+The FY26 Standard Grant Cycle will be announced in February 2026.

 Visit valleywater.org/standardgrants to learn more about the standard grant funding opportunity.